milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 Sensitive data

-Except as permitted by law, Verizon Media does not collect, use or share sensitive data about you for the purposes of providing you with personalised experiences.
+Except as permitted by law, Yahoo does not collect, use or share sensitive data about you for the purposes of providing you with personalised experiences.
 You may see ads for sensitive topics or products from us, but those ads are only based on the content of the page.

 We also contractually prohibit partners from collecting or using sensitive data from or about our users.